Best Of19 min read

 • Dedicated CPU plans with zero CPU steal

-• NVMe storage on all current plans
+• NVMe storage across all current plans

 • Managed databases (MySQL, PostgreSQL)